This box is not visible in the printed version.

 The measurement of experience of so-called problem gambling is via a series of questions known as “screens”.
 Multiple different screens to measure the experience of problem gambling exist.
 No screen is perfect.
 In the BGPS and health survey series, two different screening instruments have been used: the DSM-IV and the PGSI Problem gambling screens.

 How surveys are presented to potential participants can influence who takes part.
-Williams and Volberg21 conducted an experiment presenting the same survey to potential participants but varying its description – introducing it either as a health and recreation survey or a gambling survey.
+Williams and Volberg (2009)22 conducted an experiment presenting the same survey to potential participants but varying its description – introducing it either as a health and recreation survey or a gambling survey.
 The found that rates of problem gambling were higher in the latter.
 This is maybe because people who gamble may potentially be more likely to take part in a gambling survey because it is relevant to them.
-The GSGB likely suffers from this selection bias compared with the health survey series.
-Ethically, the GSGB invite letter has to inform people what the study is about which may make it more attractive to those who gamble.
-Despite best efforts to reduce this possibility, it is likely that some selection bias remains and so that rates of past-year gambling participation and PGSI scores are higher in the GSGB compared with the health survey series (when compared using the exact same questions, as was the case for the pilot and stage 1 of the experimental statistics phase).
+This is supported by the recent finding by Sturgis (2025) that mentioning gambling explicitly in the survey invitation did not affect the overall response rate but did lead to a 4 percentage point increase in reported gambling participation.
+The GSGB, which for ethical reasons has an invite letter informing people the study is about gambling, therefore likely suffers from this selection bias compared with the health survey series and APMS, and it’s not possible to conclude if this makes the estimates more or less accurate.

 However, evidence suggests that those experiencing consequences from gambling are less likely to take part in surveys overall and have poorer health outcomes.
-Given this, there is also the possibility that these people may be less likely to take part in a health-focused survey, which would also impact on the results obtained by health surveys.
-This is a theoretical possibility that needs further empirical examination, as recently recommended by Sturgis in his review of the GSGB development23.
+Given this, there is also the possibility that these people may be less likely to take part in a health-focused survey as suggested by recent findings from Sturgis and others (2025)11, which would also impact on the results obtained by health surveys.

 10Statistical significance does not imply substantive importance; differences that are statistically significant are not necessarily meaningful or relevant.

-16Ashford, R., Bates, B., Bergli C et al (2022) Gambling participation and the prevalence of problem gambling survey: Pilot stage Methodology review report.
+17Ashford, R., Bates, B., Bergli C and others (2022) Gambling participation and the prevalence of problem gambling survey: Pilot stage Methodology review report.
 National Centre for Social Research: London.

-18Scholes, S., Wardle, H., Sproston, K., et al (2008) Understanding non-response to the British Gambling Prevalence Survey 2007.
+19Scholes, S., Wardle, H., Sproston, K., and others (2008) Understanding non-response to the British Gambling Prevalence Survey 2007.
 Technical Report.
 National Centre for Social Research, London.

-19Wardle, H., Seabury, C., Ahmed, H et al (2014).
+20Wardle, H., Seabury, C., Ahmed, H and others (2014).
 Gambling Behaviour in England and Scotland.
 Findings from the Health Survey for England 2012 and the Scottish Health Survey 2012.
 National Centre for Social Research: London.
 Available at: Gambling behaviour in England and Scotland -Findings from the Health Survey for England 2012 and Scottish Health Survey 2012 (opens in new tab).